hibernatedguy/django-fcm-android-ios/README.rst

 Django Firebase and iOS Messaging
 ======================

-django-fcm-android-ios is a simple Django app to send a message using GCM HTTP connection server protocol.
+django-fcm-android-ios is a simple Django app to send a message using fcm HTTP connection server protocol.

 Detailed documentation is in the "docs" directory.